dmytropogribnyy/chill-out-app/README.md

-# chill-out-app
+## chill-out-application
-The breathing app for relaxation
+# The breathing app for relaxation.